mhaidarhanif/arlin/docs/project-management.markdown

 ---

 ### Continuous Integration (CI)

+> This presumably will work along with automated testing.

 **Continuous Integration (CI)** in software development and engineering is the practice of merging or integrating all developer working code and copies with a shared repository/mainline several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.
 CI is very frequently accompanied by **Continuous Delivery/Deployment (CD)** and very often when people talk about CI they refer to both.